 Preparing for your consultation

-Take this opportunity to share lists of favorite plants or inspirational photographs from magazines, depict the mood you’d like your garden to evoke, describe elements you’d like your garden to include — a water feature, native plants, edibles, a secluded retreat, or a moonlight garden.
-This is the time to begin thinking about the level of maintenance you expect and the size of budget you have in mind.
+Take this opportunity to share lists of favorite plants or inspirational photographs from online places like Houzz.com or Pinterest.
+Depict the mood you’d like your garden to evoke, describe elements you’d like your garden to include — a water feature, native plants, edibles, a secluded retreat, or a moonlight garden.
+This is the time to begin thinking about the level of maintenance you expect and the size of budget and scope of project you have in mind.

-It can be very valuable for you to spend some time thinking about your garden and how it can be integrated into your lifestyle prior to our first meeting.
+It will be valuable for you to spend time thinking about your garden and how you’d like it to be integrated into your lifestyle prior to our first meeting.
 To help focus your thinking, I’ve provided a self-interview here.

 To discover other ways I can help or to set up an appointment, contact me today!